-If the family does not locate a new unit, A family may retract their notice to vacate and they may remain in the current unit if the landlord is in agreement so long as a continuance of occupancy form is provided to MHA no later than 10 calendar dayswritten documentation in support of the family remaining is provided to MHA.after the move out date on the notice to vacate.
-HAP contracts will not be reinstated for continuance requests received after the 10 days..
-If the landlord does not agree to the continuance, the family must provide MHA with an acceptable RTA before the voucher expires.
+- A. A family may retract their notice to vacate and remain in the current unit if the landlord is in agreement so long as a rescind of notice to vacate form is provided to MHA no later than 10 days after the move out date on the notice to vacate. - (1) HAP contracts will not be reinstated for continuance requests received after the 10 days. - (i) Retroactive HAP payments resulting from approved continuance of occupancy requests received after the 10th day of the month will be made retroactively to the landlord the first of the month after the continuance of occupancy request is processed. - (2) If the landlord does not agree to the continuance, the family must provide MHA with an acceptable RTA before the voucher expires. - (i) In the cases in which the HAP contract has not been reinstated, the tenant is responsible for the full rent.